 “The other factor influencing currency movements at least today is the sizable move in commodity prices and oil in particular because when we look at which currencies are showing larger movements, it’s the more commodity-sensitive currencies.”

 The Canadian dollar hit its highest level in over two weeks and the Australian dollar hit a 12-day high as crude oil futures jumped and metals got a boost, strengthening the currencies of countries with economies that are highly correlated to material exports.

 Saudi Arabia and Russia agreed on Monday to extend oil output cuts until March 2018 to rein in a global crude glut, pushing up prices by as much as 2 percent and dominating trade on European currency markets.

-Weekly positioning data from the Commodity Futures Trading Commission showed speculators are net long the euro for the first time in about three years, as well as net long Australian dollars, which helped the Aussie move away from last week’s four-month lows.
-(Reporting by Dion Rabouin; Additional reporting by Richard Leong in New York and Ritvik Carvalho in London; Editing by Dan Grebler and Tom Brown)
+Weekly positioning data from the Commodity Futures Trading Commission showed speculators are net long the euro for the first time in around three years, as well as net long Australian dollars, which helped the Aussie move away from last week’s four-month lows.
+(Reporting by Dion Rabouin; Additional reporting by Richard Leong in New York and Ritvik Carvalho in London; Editing by Dan Grebler)